amy941/My_Little_Story/README.md

 ---
-**Me and my siblings are now living the dream life that he once wished upon.**
+**Me and my sisters are now living the dream life that he once wished upon.**

 **Every year, on my birthday, my mom tells me to make a wish, and my wish is always the same.** 🌠